The Onyx Hotel Tour: Cancellation and lawsuit

 "These are the same insurers who had provided her with policies on [several] tours and they had cleared her and were aware of the previous injury.
 The alleged omission related to a question whereby Ms. Spears was asked if in the past five years she had had any surgery.
 Ms. Spears, in all prior circumstances, had indicated she had, but at the time she was going through this application she did answer 'no.' It had not been a full five years, but four years and eleven months since the surgery [in 1999] and even if she had answered in the affirmative, our contention is that it makes no difference".

 Broadcast and recordings

 On January 12, 2004, it was announced that Showtime would broadcast live the Miami show at the American Airlines Arena on March 28, in a special titled Britney Spears Live from Miami.
 It was directed by Hamish Hamilton.
 A concert promotional video and pictures were shot, in which Spears donned 1920s and 1930s hairstyles.
 She also wore a long black Roberto Cavalli dress, which was auctioned on eBay; proceeds went to the Britney Spears Foundation.
 On April 13, 2004, it was reported by MTV that Spears was planning a reality show titled "OnTourage" to document the backstage of the European leg, in a similar way to Madonna's Madonna: Truth or Dare.
-However, the show was reworked into the reality show Britney and Kevin: Chaotic.
+The show was reworked into the reality show Britney and Kevin: Chaotic.
 The concert for Rock in Rio Lisboa festival in Lisbon, Portugal, was broadcast live on June 5, 2004.